ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 : ### Code refactoring

-: Code refactoring is a feature that allows the user to modify code so as to improve its structure, readability and maintainability, without altering its behavior.
+: Code refactoring is a feature that you can use to modify code so as to improve its structure, readability, and maintainability, without altering its behavior.
 This can include:

     - Renaming variables and functions
     - Move code to other parts of the program